LongxingTan/Machine-learning-interview/03_system/03_ml/video_recommendation.md

 - split the data

-## 7. deployment and prediction service
+## 7. deployment & prediction service

 - [Online predictions](https://cloud.google.com/vertex-ai/docs/predictions/overview#online_predictions)
   - are synchronous requests made to a model that is deployed to an endpoint.
 Therefore, before sending a request, you must first deploy the Model resource to an endpoint.
 This associates compute resources with the model so that it can serve online predictions with low latency.
 Use online predictions when you are making requests in response to application input or in situations that require timely inference.